rubensa/springframework/spring-projects/build-spring-webflow/readme.txt

 This is where the master build to create releases of spring-webflow resides.

 To build a new release:

+1. Update project.properties to contain the new release version, if necessary.

+2. From this directory, run:
-	build-spring-webflow$ ant release
+		ant release

-The release archive will be placed in:
+   The release archive will created and placed in:
 		target/release

 Questions?
 See forum.springframework.org